Comparing the input with the output and measuring efficiency is usually what we refer to when we talk about productivity.

 Before you start your working day ask yourself what your no 1 goal of the day is.

-While you may have 17 different things on your to-do list, there is probably something on it which is more important than the rest.
+While you may have 17 different things on your to-do list, there is probably something on it that is more important than the rest.

-In case it isn’t obvious to you dig deeper and define your no 1 goal and the related task that must be done by using the Eisenhower matrix.
+In case it isn’t obvious to you dig deeper and define your no 1 goal of the day.

 2. PAY ATTENTION TO YOUR PEAK TIME